arangodb/arangodb/Documentation/Books/Users/Aql/GraphTraversals.md

 All collections in the list that do not specify their own direction will use the direction defined after `IN`.
 This allows to use a different direction for each collection in your traversal.

-!SUBSECTION Using filters and the explainer to extrapolate the costs
+### Using filters and the explainer to extrapolate the costs

 All three variables emitted by the traversals might as well be used in filter statements.
 For some of these filter statements the optimizer can detect that it is possible to prune paths of traversals earlier, hence filtered results will not be emitted to the variables in the first place.